-The year, 1938.
-The place, Los Angeles.
+The year: 1938.
+The place: Los Angeles.
 A wealthy but paranoid man has asked you, a police detective, for protection.
-But despite everything you do, the man is killed.
-Can you find who killed Freeman Linder? |
+Despite your efforts, the man is killed.
+Can you find out who killed Freeman Linder? |

-The Witness was Infocom's second detective adventure after Deadline, and anyone who is frustrated with that game's extremely high difficulty level will be happy to know that The Witness is much easier and more straightforward.
+The Witness was Infocom's second detective adventure after Deadline, and anyone who was frustrated with that game's extremely high difficulty level will be happy to know that The Witness is much easier and more straightforward.
 Unfortunately, it is also less fun to play.

 The plot in The Witness is well thought-out, but the writing is not as atmospheric as Deadline, although the game still does a good job of evoking the feel of the 1930's.
-Fortunately, the NPCs in the game are very well designed, each imbued with a wide range of actions and reactions that will entertain you long after you have already solved the game.
+Fortunately, the NPCs in the game are very well designed, each programmed with a wide range of actions and reactions that will entertain you long after you have already solved the game.

 Overall, The Witness is another solid Infocom game.
-It is much easier than Deadline, making it a a good intermediate-level game somewhere between Moonmist and Deadline.
+It is much easier than Deadline, making it a a good intermediate-level entry.
 It may not be Infocom's best work, but it is still better than most other mystery games in Infocom's canon, including Suspect and Moonmist.
-Recommended!
+Recommended!Reviewed by: Underdogs